bitrise-io/replica/TESTED_TOOL_VERSIONS.md

 NOTES: works perfectly - vagrant 1.8.7 has issues with local boxes, don't use that or search for a fix, but 1.8.6 works.
+That said, we had kernel panic with this config once, while we were working with the virtual machine (not during the creation, but after that, when the vagrant VM was created, booted and we tested a couple of things in it).
 ```

 ```